 It follows that the Tibus must be regarded as a branch of the Hamitic stock, who, during their long isolation in Tibesti, have had time to develop an independent idiom no longer traceable to a common Tibu-Berber source.
 A notable feature of this idiom is the absence of grammatical gender, placing it even on a lower level than many Negro tongues of the Upper Nile and Kilima-Njaro regions.
 It appears, however, to supply what may be called the "raw material," out of which gender has been elaborated in the Hamitic languages.
-Thus o seems to be characteristic of masculine, d or t of feminine terms, as in o-mri = man; a-di = woman.
+Thus o seems to be characteristic of masculine, d or t of feminine terms, as in o-mri = man; d-di = woman.
 With this feminine dental may be compared the Berber t, which is both pre- and post-fixed, as in akli = negro; taklit = negress.

-^{} Two volumes only have so far appeared (Berlin, 1879, 1881).
-The remainder, with rich philological data, are anxiously awaited by students of African ethnology.
+\ Two volumes only have so far appeared (Berlin, 1879, 1881).
+The remainder, with rich philological data, are auxiously awaited by students of African ethnology.

-Bacle .
-North Day Fun thence north meetwords to Wannesses and Backer Ennedi .
-North Dar-Fur, thence north-westwards to Wanganya and Borku; to the Dasa or Southern Tibu; type Negroid. speech akin Zoghawa.) to the Dasa of Countries Alba, type 1061014.
+North Dar-Fur, thence north-westwards to Wanganya and Borku; speech akin Baele Ennedi . to the Dasa or Southern Tibu; type Negroid.
+Zogháwa.